collectiveaccess/pawtucket2/README.md

 * Fix for issue where image media processed in the background by the task queue would not honor custom center points when cropped.
 * Removed extraneous fonts and trackers.

+Note that this version supports PHP 7.2, 7.3 and 7.4.
+It is not compatible with PHP 8.

 ### Updating from a previous version